seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 harness written fresh and read 0 of **1 240** fields with the record byte-identical again; the two field counts are properties of each harness's enumeration, and the result replicating across two independent harnesses is worth more than either run.
+**TZ-33 widened that confound and did not weaken the proof.** `hi24`/`lo24` now feed the anchor, so the same perturbation moves `anchor`, `decA`, `geo` and every level derived from them rather than one field — the entry-chase dependency this paragraph already names, reaching further.
+The two-sided form is what carries it, and it now has a precondition: the comparison revision must also have the second pass, or the control proves nothing.

 `[решение принято мной]` Discarded: making exhaustion a Layer 1 veto.
 At the adopted line it would close roughly a tenth of all sessions on both sides on the